 Telephone Allowance (TAL) is a quarterly payment to assist with the cost of maintaining a telephone service-it is not paid to assist with the costs of telephone calls.

-TAL is paid to pensioners, certain allowees and CSHC holders who are telephone subscribers.
+TAL is paid to pensioners, certain allowees and eligible CSHC holders.